Is Halifax legit?

-One thing worth bearing in mind: all the brokers that you find on BrokerChooser are regulated by at least one top-tier authority.
+One thing worth bearing in mind: all the brokers that you find on BrokerChooser are regulated by at least one top-tier financial authority.
 So in this basic sense Halifax is of course legit.
-Additionally, there are other factors you can take into account when you check the reliability of Halifax, e.g. if Halifax is listed on any exchange, provide two-step login, disclose transparently its financial result, etc.
+Additionally, there are other factors you can take into account when you check the legitimacy of Halifax, e.g. if Halifax is listed on any exchange, provide two-step login, disclose transparently its financial result, etc.

 |Halifax||Fidelity International||AJ Bell Youinvest|

 |Mobile two-step authentication||-||Yes||Yes|

 |Broker management transparency||No||No||Yes|

 Things always worth considering

 When you assess a stock broker it's best to think through the following aspects:

 - What authority or authorities regulate the broker?
 In other words who can you turn to if something goes south?